tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 * Join the Google group in which the test cards for PayU will be available.
 The group can be found in the following [Google documentation](https://developers.google.com/pay/api/android/guides/resources/test-card-suite).

 #### Testing for merchants with API integration:
 1. Once the changes indicated in the previous sections have been made, use the Token Simulator File to simulate a transaction and obtain a sample of a Google Pay Token.
-The simulator can be downloaded here.
+The simulator can be visualized [here]({{< ref Simulator.md >}})

 {{% alert title="Note" color="info"%}}
 To ensure correct processing, use cards whose name do NOT start with "Test".